robalb/my-website/astro-website/src/pages/posts/camac-cc32.md

 > We are going to assume that the libcc32 library and kernel driver are already correcly installed on your computer.
 In other words: Someone already installed everything, you only need to figure out how things work.
 This is common in most lab setups.

-If your computer is setup correctly, you should be able to import the `libcc32.h` in a c program.
+If your computer is setup correctly, you should be able to import the `libcc32.h` in a c program.<br>
 Let's see how you can use this library to interact with a CAMAC CRATE